 Nine ingredients and less than 30 minutes to incredible healthy peanut butter banana oatmeal cookies.
 Crispy edge and melt in your mouth middle, perfect for breakfast or a healthy snack!

 Cookies are a food group.
 At least in our house.
-So coming up with healthy versions that taste amazing is a non negotiable item.
-I’m all about balance but when you’re scarfing cookies down at the rate you should be eating veggies, it’s time to step up your game.
+So coming up with healthier versions that taste amazing is a non negotiable item.
+I’m all about balance but when you’re scarfing cookies down at the rate you should be eating veggies, it’s time to step up your nutrients in the cookie game.

 What cookies are the healthiest?

 Using mostly whole foods is a great way to get a lot of nutrients in your recipes.
 These peanut butter banana cookies are made with some legit ingredients: